hybridly/hybridly/docs/guide/views-and-layouts.md

 ```
 :::

-The route and controller for the page above could look like the following:
+The route and controller for the view above could look like the following:

 :::code-group
 ```php [web.php]